Blog · Entertainment Lighting

 The future

-Who know what’s around the corner, but as advances in computer hardware move forward, so will the media server.
+As advances in computer hardware move forward, so will the media server.
 3D video mapping is well and truly under way.
 Watch this space.

 Disclaimer